 Schedule a Consultation

 We encourage you to schedule a consultation with Triad Eye Institute today.
-During our meeting, we will advise on whether or not you’re an ideal candidate for Cataract Surgery, as well as compose a custom treatment plan designed to achieve the clear vision you’ve always wanted.
+During our meeting, we will advise on whether or not you have Glaucoma, as well as compose a custom treatment plan designed to achieve the clear vision you’ve always wanted.
 Call our office today and one of our seasoned staff members will be able to assist you.